How to Choose Between Access Control Models? RBAC vs. ABAC vs. PBAC

 What is RBAC?

 In computer security, Role-Based Access Control (RBAC) is an approach to restricting system access to authorized users.
-Let`s briefly go over some of the RBAC key characteristics:
+Let`s briefly go over some of the RBAC’s key characteristics:

-You can find an in-depth approach on Role-Based Access Control in this article.
+You can find an in-depth approach to Role-Based Access Control in this article.

 What is ABAC?

-ABAC, or Attribute-Based Access Control, is a newer model of security that is gaining popularity.
+ABAC, or Attribute-Based Access Control, is a newer security model that is gaining popularity.
 It uses attributes, or pieces of information about users, to control access to resources.
-This means that rather than defining roles and permissions ahead of time, ABAC can be used to dynamically control access based on who is trying to access what.
+This means that rather than defining roles and permissions ahead of time, ABAC can dynamically control access based on who is trying to access what.

 Examples of parameters in ABAC include: